11454117354/Weekflow/docs/api.md

 GET /api/weeks/<week_id>
 - Get specific week name and info

+GET /api/weeks/all
+- Get all weeks name and info

 GET /api/weeks/last
 - Get the last week the user has ever viewed